We are officially living in the future. We are now one day ahead of anyone in the world that I know.

 bar scene, this it totally the city for you!
 Beer is very much a part of the culture here (English derivative, go figure) and pubs are everywhere!
 It’s a very social scene and I’m itching to do a pub crawl – oh well, some another time.

 We walked thru the Queensland Gardens, which is more of a walking path around Lake Wakatipu than a garden.
 It has beautiful views of the surrounding mountains, some still with snow on them (we’re now in NZ’s summer break).
 We saw some people lawn bowling and decided to join in!
 Neither one of us had ever played before and there was quite a learning curve (trying not to treat it like tin pin bowling).
-But we eventually got the hang of it and it was a nice way to spend a few hours tossing a weighted ball around, trying not to hit other people ;o) [Nick Note: There were two large groups around us and we learned they were office Christmas parties, and they were no better at the game than us.]
+But we eventually got the hang of it and it was a nice way to spend a few hours tossing a weighted ball around, trying not to hit other people ;o)

 The hostel we’re staying at, right on the lake, is pretty nice.
 It’s Nick’s first time in a hostel [Nick